gvwilson/fiction/iffy/index.md

 She had her scavenged safety goggles on her face and the drill bit engaged before Mister Mishra reached the door.

+<span id="2024-02-17-a"></span>

+Drilling holes wasn't hard—she'd mastered that long ago.
+The hard part was drilling them in the right place.
+After examining and discarding half a dozen pieces of scrap, she found one that was bent enough to be a challenge.

+The first hole only took a minute.
+It then took her another fifteen minutes to measure, mark, measure again, swear under her breath, find a pair of calipers in the chaos on top of Mister Mishra's toolbench, chock the piece, measure a third time, and re-align everything juuuuust a little.
+A bot could have done the whole job in a couple of seconds, but bots had malware—at least, the kinds of bots that people in Halley could afford.
+"You want it fast, use a bot," Mister Mishra always said.
+"You want it *right*, do it yourself."

+Slowly, steadily, Iffy brought the spinning drillbit down until it just barely kissed the metal and—

+"What are you doin'?"
+She jumped and spun around.
+Jeep was leaning against a set of shelves, arms crossed and scowl firmly in place.

+"What're you doin' sneakin' up on me like that?" she demanded.
+"Aren't you supposed t' be havin' lunch or something?"

+His scowl deepened.
+"Finished.
+Does my da know what you're about?"

+"Course he does."
+Iffy scratched a sudden itch on her nose, then pulled her hand back down to her side.
+Mister Mishra *did* know, and she had nothing to be embarrassed about.

+"Uh huh.
+What about your uncle?"
+Jeep asked, looking everywhere but straight at her.
+"He still bein' trash on you?"

+Iffy shrugged.
+"Comes an' goes."
+She and Jeep had talked a few times when she first started coming by.
+He had shown her a few of his sims and she had shared a few stories about life at sea.
+For a while she had thought he was working up the courage to do something more than just talk, but…

+The silence stretched uncomfortably.
+"I gotta get back t' this," she finally said, waving a hand at the drill press idling behind her.

+Jeep straightened up.
+"Wouldn't you rather be doin' somethin useful?"

+"This *is* useful!"
+Iffy said hotly.
+"And it's none o' your business what I do or don't."
+She turned back to the drill,
+placing her foot firmly on the pedal that controlled the motor's speed.

+"Just be careful," Jeep said belligerently.
+"Da's double worried about that new printer takin' work away.
+If anythin' here gets bust up—"

+"Anythin' here gets bust up your da will know it was me that did it because it ain't like *you* ever put your hands to any o' this!"
+Iffy snapped.
+She cranked the drill bit up into its locked position and switched the machine off.
+"Here!"
+Three quick twists undid the chocks that held her test piece in place.
+She tossed it at him harder than the distance required, then took the calipers from the work tray on the side of the drill and slapped them back onto the bench.
+"Gimme a sec an' I'll sweep up th' shavings for you to weigh so you can be sure I ain't fillin' my pockets or nothin'."

+Without waiting for answer she pulled the goggles down around her neck and grabbed the old broom that stood next to a broken sonic press like a forgotten sentry.
+Jeep watched her sweep,
+anger and something that might have been embarrassment written on his face.
+"You missed a bit," he finally said, jerking his chin at a random patch of floor before turning and stalking away.
+The door banged behind him.

+Iffy emptied the dustpan into the trash and tossed her goggles into her toolbag.
+It wasn't fair—Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.

+The worst thing was,
+she knew it wasn't Jeep's fault he was like this.
+Like everyone else in Antarctica he had been inducted into the Marines when he turned sixteen.
+He'd only served a quarter—just long enough to be sure that the imprinting had worked—but having someone else's personality temporarily pushed down on top of his own had changed him.
+"He'll come back eventually,"
+Mister Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.
+"It just takes some folk longer than others to find their way home."

+The sky was the same relentless blue it had been an hour earlier when Iffy stepped outside, the mended reciprocating rod tucked inside her coat.
+She peeled her egg as she walked toward the grocery store, trying not to get grease on the rubbery white flesh and the warm yellow-brown yolk.
+A couple of Aunt Naggie's friends smiled or waved as she went by.
+She nodded back,
+ignoring the others who tsk'ed to each other at the sight of a scruffy little jelly dredger in a stained coat two sizes too big for her.

+A commotion down a side street caught her ear.
+Someone was singing off-key.
+Another voice joined in, then a third, and then glass broke on stone.
+"Bloody pirates," a passer-by muttered to his companion.
+"Governors shoulda sunk the *Taroona*, not let her berth."
+The second man grunted acknowledgment.
+Iffy kept her eyes on the cobblestones and picked up her pace.

+Sandhu's grocery store was out of eggs.
+They had onions,
+though,
+and a box of dried green peppers that had come in from somewhere carefully unspecified.
+Little Mrs. Sandhu wrapped half a dozen slices in wax paper.
+"For your beautiful aunt," she said over Iffy's protests, just as she did every time she gave her something extra.
+"An' here,
+a little of our special curry mix.
+I know how much you like it."
+She handed Iffy a small plastic jar of orange-brown powder.

+Big Mrs. Sandhu snorted just as *she* always did.
+"You should take Nagatha your presents yourself," she scolded.

+Her wife smiled.
+"*La,* but where would be th' romance in that?"

+Big Mrs. Sandhu snorted again.
+Whatever Little Mrs. Sandhu might have said next was cut short by a jingle from the bell on the store's front door.
+Three heads turned at a cheerful, "Good morning!" as the squarest man Iffy had ever seen walked in.

 </section>